 - The bag of waters was ruptured for over 24 hours

 - There is meconium (fecal) staining on the baby at the time of delivery.

-The Birth Injury Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Cerebral Palsy, Brachial Plexus Palsy and Erbs Palsy lawsuits.
-We are handling individual litigation nationwide and currently accepting new birth injury cases in all 50 states.
+The Birth Injury Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in a Cerebral Palsy lawsuit.
+We are handling individual litigation nationwide and currently helping people file a cerebral palsy lawsuit in all 50 states.

-If you suspect that medical negligence has been a factor in your child’s birth injury, you should contact us immediately.
-You may be entitled to compensation by filing a birth injury lawsuit and we can help.
+If you suspect that medical negligence has been a factor in your child's birth injury, you should contact us immediately for birth injury lawsuit information.
+You may be entitled to compensation by filing birth injury claims and we can help.